 3.R.4.2.1 Trigger Events

-The session result transaction SHALL occur when a treatment session is performed by a software system that is acting as the Treatment Delivery System.
+The session result transaction SHALL occur when a treatment session is performed by a software system that is acting as the Results Producer.
 It is not necessary that the session be completed as planned for this transaction to occur; a session that is terminated before completion of the planned dose(s) should also result in the sending of a session result message.

+Each transaction SHALL include a complete set of observations related to the site and phase, as known by the RP.

 3.R.4.2.2 Message Semantics

-The transaction comprises a single HL7 message of type ***.
+The transaction comprises a single HL7 message of type ORU^XXZ.
 The segments that compose the message are described in the following tables.
 Additional definitions are described in the HL7 Version 2 specifications.
 Except where otherwise noted, fields that are listed as optional are shown here because they are recommended; senders should provide values for those fields when appropriate values are available.
 For fields that are not explicitly defined in this section, implementers should refer to the HL7 source material.

 The tables below are accompanied by notes indicating their logical relationships and basic explanations of important fields.
 More detailed guidance for those fields and specifications for encoding those data elements are given in Volume 3, as are the optionality and repeatability specifications for each segment.